Bayesian Geostatistical Modeling for Cluster Randomized Trials: Methods

-A hierarchical mixed-effects model incorporating within-cluster variance $\sigma_W^2$ and between-cluster variance $\sigma_{B}^2$ is considered to account for individual-level and cluster-level variability in CRTs and is well described in Hayes and Moulton (2009) \cite{hayesClusterRandomisedTrials2009}.
-Between-cluster variance can arise for two reasons.
-First, participants chosen for the cluster are often nonrandomly selected, which can create intracluster variation of the response.
-Second, even without the presence of selection bias, the shared experience within a cluster can cause intracluster outcome variation.
-This variability between clusters is extraneous to the treatment effect \cite{raudenbushStatisticalAnalysisOptimal}.
+A hierarchical mixed-effects model incorporating within-cluster variance $\sigma_W^2$ and between-cluster variance $\sigma_{B}^2$ is considered to account for individual-level and cluster-level variability in CRTs and is well described in Hayes and Moulton \cite{hayesClusterRandomisedTrials2009}.
 We extended unobserved variability to the spatial domain using a geostatistical model where the residual is partitioned into two components: a spatially structured Gaussian process and an independent random noise term.
-The latent spatial component captures underlying spatial patterns that are not explained by cluster-specific effects or random noise.
-The geostatistical structure is well formulated in spatial statistics \cite{wikleSpatiotemporalStatistics2019a}.
+The latent spatial component captures underlying spatial patterns that are not explained by cluster-specific effects or random noise \cite{wikleSpatiotemporalStatistics2019a}.